Applying statistical learning theory to deep learning

 An illustrative example of different optimization algorithms inducing different regularizers can be seen by studying gradient descent vs. coordinate descent.
 Gradient descent will get to the minimum $\ell_2$ norm, whereas coordinate descent will get to an approximately minimum $\ell_1$ norm solution.
 In a high-dimensional system, these two norms are extremely different; $\ell_1$ induces sparsity, and $\ell_2$ does not.
-This difference is significant, especially when we think about deep learning in terms of feature learning (which Nati thinks is what's really going on). \textit{Feature selection} (i.e., from a long list of features, select the relevant ones) is just sparsity, and $\ell_1$ regularization can achieve it.
+This difference is significant, especially when we think about deep learning in terms of feature learning. \textit{Feature selection} (i.e., from a long list of features, select the relevant ones) is just sparsity, and $\ell_1$ regularization can achieve it.
 In deep learning, we want to do feature \emph{learning}, not just feature selection.
 But what \emph{is} finding new features?
 We can think of a continuous set of possible features, and we want to select good features from that infinite feature set.
 So as long as we're not too worried about infinities, there's not much difference between feature selection and feature learning.
-And you can do that better with $\ell_1$; $\ell_2$ will never give you anything that is sparse.
+This can be quantified by establishing how a givne algorithm implicitly minimized an $\ell_1$ norm that will induce sparsity; as opposed to an $\ell_2$ norm that does not.
 Thus, this can be a huge difference, and all the inductive bias is coming from the algorithm here.
 In fact, here is the perspective on deep learning we shall take here: